Eliot-Roxbergh/examples/write-ups_unpublished/LSM_apparmor_selinux.md

 For MAC LSMs (such as SELinux and AppArmor), the main idea is that each executable file¹ (process) has a unique security policy of what it should be allowed to do.
 Such as, read/write access to specific files, low level network access (e.g. ping), etc. etc.
-Regardless if executed as a specific user, or even as root.
+Regardless if executed as a specific user, or even as root. \
+However, a root user can change labels or policies to bypass the MAC.

 For an introduction of LSMs available, see [1].